Text consolidated by Valsts valodas centrs (State

 December 2013 the percentage referred to in Section 8 of this Law

-until the taxation period when the maximum amount of the interest
+until the taxation period when the maximum amount of the

-rate of the accumulated investment amount applicable to the
+percentage of the accumulated investment amount applicable to the

 [4 April 2013]

-16. Amendments shall be made to the contracts for the making
+16. Amendments shall be made until 31 December 2014 to the

 investments provided for in the contract in relation to the